irokin/NLP-Exercises/readme.md

 # NLP Exercises

-This repository contains a series hands-on NLP projects.
+This repository contains a series of hands-on NLP projects.

 # Table of Contents